Icon

 - Provide a comprehensive health insurance policy valid in Sweden for at least the first 3 months (Sweden's national health insurance does not count, it must be private insurance).

-- Have a contract or job offer from a Swedish employer.
+- Have a contract or job offer from a Swedish employer (minimum term – 6 months).

-- The salary level of the contract must exceed the average salary in Sweden by at least 1.5 times (about SEK 54,150 or EUR 4,770 per month).
+- The salary level under the contract must exceed the average salary in Sweden by at least 1.25 times (approximately 45,125 Swedish kronor or 3,760 euros per month).

 Also, in addition to employees, a certain number of requirements are also put forward to the employer: